tkorabx/walk-tracker/README.md

 ## Schemes
 - App Online - Use to connect with Flickr API
-- App Offline - Use application with interacting with remote services (mechanism faking responses using JSON files in Project)
+- App Offline - Use application without interacting with remote services (mechanism faking responses using JSON files in Project)
 - Unit Tests - **Use for running tests**.
 It contains a mechanism for faking responses (the same which is used in App Offline)

 ## Configurations